paulocts/themosia2026-cg-interfaces/hands_on/03_run_md_and_analysis/README.md

 - different solid substrates (**silica vs graphite**)
 - modified surfaces from Hands-on 01 (e.g., bead types, surface density, surface charge)

-These comparisons are the main goal of the coarse-grained hands-on: to evaluate how the surface chemistry and structure can induce (or suppress) **interfacial layering and organization** of ionic liquids.
+These comparisons are the main goal of the coarse-grained module: to evaluate how the surface chemistry and structure can induce (or suppress) **interfacial layering and organization** of ionic liquids.

 Discussion question: How far does the surface-induced ordering extend into the ionic liquid, and how does it depend on the system?